Dayzure/subscription-directory-change/readme.md

     * Service Principals are not preserved
     * Groups are not preserved

 > !Important: In order to function correctly, the user running the script must be able to read all users and all service principals in current directory.
+> By default all users can enumerate user and service principal objects.
+But in certain situations and Azure AD settings, it may be that your user
+> cannot read other objects.
+If this is the case, work out with the administrator of Azure AD tenant.

 ## Restoring RBAC permissions
 After you have preserved the RBAC state and you changed the directory for subscription, it is time to restore RBAC assignments.